Bruno Campos: Acting career

 In 1995, Campos made his film debut in the Brazilian film O Quatrilho, directed by Fábio Barreto, which was nominated for Best Foreign Language Film at the 1996 Academy Awards.
 That same year, he played the male lead in William Shakespeare's All's Well That Ends Well, directed by Tony Award winner Mary Zimmerman at the Goodman Theatre in Chicago.
 In 1997, he played Jimmy Santadio on the CBS miniseries The Last Don, based on the novel of the same name by Mario Puzo.

 From there, he became better known to American audiences for his roles as Diego on the NBC sitcom Jesse, starring Christina Applegate; as attorney Joe Rivera in the Showtime series Leap Years; and for a recurring guest role as Dr. Eddie Dorset on ER.

 In 2004, he joined the cast of FX's medical drama Nip/Tuck playing plastic surgeon Quentin Costa, who is later revealed to be The Carver, one of the two main antagonists of the show's third season.
 In 2006, he guest starred in Cold Case.

 In 2009, he guest starred in the television series Numb3rs and Castle.
 That same year, he voiced the character of Prince Naveen in the Disney animated film The Princess and the Frog, which went on to be nominated for three Academy Awards.
 He reprised his role in the 2011 video game Kinect: Disneyland Adventures.
-In 2022, he reprised the role in the attraction Tiana's Bayou Adventure at Magic Kingdom and Disneyland.
+In 2024, he reprised the role in the attraction Tiana's Bayou Adventure at Magic Kingdom and Disneyland.

 In 2010, he made guest appearances such as on the supernatural television series Ghost Whisperer; on the medical drama Private Practice, on season 3 episode 15, playing the brief boyfriend of Charlotte King who is accused of abusing OxyContin; and also had a recurring role during the first season of the comedy-drama series Royal Pains as Charlie Casey, the ex-husband of one of the lead characters, Jill Casey.
 He last appeared on the police procedural series The Closer as Dr. Luis Navarro in the episode "Heart Attack" from season 6.

 Legal career

 In the early 2010s, Campos stopped doing television and film work and enrolled in law school at the University of Michigan, receiving his J. D. in 2013.
 While in law school, he held an internship with Judge Avern Cohn of the United States District Court for the Eastern District of Michigan.

 After graduating, he passed the bar in New York and worked as an associate with the law firm Morgan, Lewis & Bockius.
 According to his profile, his work has involved "complex insurance recovery matters", as well as "claims presentation and mediation through disputes in courts and arbitrations."
-As of 2024, he is listed as being with the firm Covington & Burling.
+In 2024, he was with the firm Covington & Burling as an associate.
+In 2026, he was listed as senior counsel for the firm Harris Beach Murtha.